moquality/docs_old/docs/docs/recorder/index.md

 Android and iOS devices behave similarly in the recorder, but there are a few differences in the touch control.

-On Android, the mouse emulates a touch input, providing a clean 1-to-1 interaction between the recorder and the app.
+On Android, the mouse pointer emulates a touch input, providing a clean 1-to-1 interaction between the recorder and the app.
 Unfortunately, due to limitations in iOS automation, the recorder is unable to do this 1-to-1 interaction with iOS devices.

 When clicking on the screen while using an iOS device, a circle will appear where the mouse button was pressed.
 If the mouse is dragged past a threshold distance away from that starting point, a second circle will appear under the mouse with a line connecting the two.
 If this appears, releasing the mouse will perform a drag from the first circle to the second; if it does not appear, then a click action will be performed at the location of the first circle instead.